BAFTA Awards 2024: See who won | KRDO

 By Alli Rosenbloom and Thomas Page, CNN

-(CNN) — The 2024 BAFTA Film Awards are being presented on Sunday at the Royal Festival Hall in London, England, with actor David Tennant acting as the ceremony’s host.
+(CNN) — “Oppenheimer” was a big winner at the 2024 BAFTA Film Awards, which were presented Sunday at the Royal Festival Hall in London, England.

-The Christopher Nolan-directed award season favorite “Oppenheimer” leads the nominees with 13 nods this year, followed by Yorgos Lanthimos’ “Poor Things,” which earned 11.
-Martin Scorsese’s “Killers of the Flower Moon” and “The Zone of Interest,” Jonathan Glazer’s unique Holocaust-era film, scored nine nominations each.
+The Christopher Nolan-directed award season favorite led the nominees with 13 nods this year and won seven awards, including director, lead actor and the coveted best film award.

-Meanwhile, “Barbie” earned a total of five nominations, including one in the lead actress category for Margot Robbie but missed out on a best picture nod.
+Winning his first-ever BAFTA, Nolan expressed his thanks to studio Universal, “for letting us take on something dark, and seeing the potential for that” during his acceptance speech.

 After the BAFTAs, the Screen Actors Guild Awards (to air on Netflix on February 24) are the only other major awards event ahead of the Oscars on March 10.

-The BAFTA ceremony will be broadcast on BBC One in the UK at 2 p.m.
-EDT/11 a.m.
-PDT and will stream on BBC iPlayer and BritBox.
+The BAFTA ceremony did not air live.
+It was broadcast on BBC One in the UK and is available to stream on BBC iPlayer and BritBox.

 Best Film